 How do I find local business contacts?

-What contact fields should I collect for outreach?
+What fields should I collect for outreach?

 What makes a good local business contact list?